braze-inc/braze-docs/_docs/_hidden/private_betas/churn.md

 | 0 - 30 | We recommend you change your audience definitions and try again. |

 ## Churn Score and Category
-The first 5 million users in the Retainable Users audience will be assigned a Churn Score between 0.0 and 1.0.
+Users in the Retainable Users audience will be assigned a Churn Score between 0.0 and 1.0.
 Users with Churn Scores between 0.0 and 0.5 will also be placed in the Low Churn Risk category.
 Users with scores between 0.5 and 0.75, and 0.75 and 1.0 will be placed in the Medium and High Churn Risk categories, respectively.
 This prediction and the corresponding categories will be updated according to the schedule you chose in the model creation page.

 You can filter for users by Churn Score or Churn Category in Campaigns, Canvas, and Segments, just like you use any other filter in Braze.